Skip to Content

 You get to tour the entire movie set!

-When you arrive at Hobbiton, you’ll either park or be dropped off at the Shire’s Rest, depending on whether you drive yourself or book one of the tours above.
+When you arrive at Hobbiton, you’ll either park or be dropped off at The Shire’s Rest, depending on whether you drive yourself or book one of the tours above.

 From there, you’ll board a bus and take a quick ride to the movie set, where you’ll enjoy a walking tour with a trained guide.
 You’ll learn lots of behind-the-scenes information about how the movies were made, as well as get up close and personal with some of the original set pieces.
-There will be plenty of opportunities to take photos, and you should definitely take advantage of this because Hobbiton is one of those incredibly beautiful spots to visit in New Zealand.

 The tour ends with a Southfarthing beer at the Green Dragon Inn.
 Southfarthing brews can only be found in Hobbiton and are inspired by the Shire, so this is a really unique experience.
 If you don’t drink beer, there’s also cider and non-alcoholic ginger ale to choose from.